wasobi/git-github-cheatsheet/README.md

 ```

 ## Basics
-### Admin
+### git status
 Display all modified files in the working directory that are staged for the next commit
 ```
 git status
 ```
+### git log
-git log and all of its variations are useful commands that lets you display information about your branches
+This command and all of its variations are useful commands that lets you display information about your branches

 Show all commits in the active branch
 ```
-git log ---
+git log
 ```
-display the commit logs, including any paths that may have been removed
+Display the commit logs, including any paths that may have been removed
 ```
 git log --stat -M
 ```

-### Get Started
+## Get Started
 Start using git to start tracking a local repository
 ```
 git init --- start watching a new repo in an already existing directory